 Northeast

-This has further exacerbated the already eye-watering cost of living.
-It is estimated that the country is short roughly 3 million homes.
-Roughly 1 million of these are in the area around New York City.
-Housing shortages are more pronounced here than anywhere outside of California.
-Much of the residential construction that’s happened over the last few years has been high-end, luxury developments that are not meant to be widely affordable.
+Nationwide, the country faces an estimated shortfall of approximately 3 million homes.
+Roughly 1 million of these are in the area around New York City, where housing shortages are more pronounced than anywhere outside of California.
+Much of the residential construction over the last few years has been high-end luxury developments that are not meant to be widely affordable.
+Below, we have provided more detail about the state of the market in the Northeast.

 * Other structures include religious buildings, amusement, government communications, and public recreation projects.